UCO Home > Public Info > Telescopes > Shane Reflector

 Prime Focus Camera

-The Cassegrain focus is located at the lower end of the telescope.
-Near the prime focus, light is reflected off a secondary mirror and back down to focus just below the primary mirror.
-Since the light path is longer than the light path to prime focus (longer focal length), the light received here is less concentrated.
-Also, the secondary mirror gobbles up another 10-15% of the light, so Cassegrain focus instruments are often used to observe moderately bright objects.
+The design for Cassegrain telescopes was first published by Laurent Cassegrain in 1672.
+Cassegrain focus is located at the bottom end of the telescope.
+Light enters the telescope from the top and bounces off the primary mirror.
+Then light reflects off a secondary mirror near the prime focus, and back down, focusing just below the primary mirror (see diagram of 3 foci).
+Since the light path to Cassegrain focus is longer than the light path to prime focus (longer focal length), the light received at Cassegrain focus is less concentrated.
+Also, the secondary mirror reduces the light by another 10-15%, so Cassegrain focus instruments are often used to observe moderately bright objects.

-Cassegrain instruments are suspended from the bottom of the telescope and can be relatively large, for two reasons.
-Since they do not block the light path, a bulky Cassegrain instrument will not compromise the telescope's light-collecting ability.
-Also, their location close to the dome floor makes Cassegrain instruments more convenient to install and service than prime focus instruments.
+Cassegrain instruments are suspended from the bottom of the telescope, and can be relatively large for two reasons.
+A Cassegrain instrument will not block the light coming into the telescope like instruments at prime focus.
+Also, since Cassegrain instruments are located near the dome floor, they are more convenient to install and service than prime focus instruments.
 Many Cassegrain instruments have been constructed during the Shane telescope's lifetime.
-Currently used Cassegrain focus instruments include the Kast Spectrograph and the Gemini Infrared Imaging Camera.
+Current Cassegrain focus instruments include the Kast Spectrograph and the Gemini Infrared Imaging Camera.

 Cassegrain Instruments